PnS2018/pns2018.github.com/session_03.md

 x = Dropout(0.3)(x)  # 30 of the neurons are dropped
 ```

-The dropout purposely adds noise to the system so that during training, the network is forced to make correct prediction with imperfect inputs.
+The dropout purposely adds noise to the system so that during training, the network is forced to make correct predictions with imperfect inputs.
 This process hence improves the robustness of the network to test samples.

 Another way to explain the dropout is the network resemble view.
 Because at each batch training, the network switches $$p$$% neurons off, the masked network is trained while the weights of the other neurons are not updated.
-After training, since the dropout is not applied anymore, we can intuitively view that all the masked networks during training are combined to produce prediction simultaneously.
+After training, since the dropout is not applied, we can intuitively view that all the masked networks during training are combined to produce prediction simultaneously.

-__Remark__: from the formulation, Dropout connects to another classical architecture - _Denoising Autoencoder_.
-Interested readers can checkout this architecture.
+__Remark__: From the formulation, Dropout connects to another classical architecture - _Denoising Autoencoder_.
+Interested readers can check out this architecture.

 ### Batch Normalization

-Batch Normalization (BN) was proposed as a strategy of reducing internal
+Batch Normalization (BN) was proposed as a strategy for reducing internal
 covariate shift (Ioffe & Szegedy, 2015).
 Internal covariate shift is characterized
 as “the change in the distribution of network activation due to the change in
 network parameters during training”.
 Mathematically, BN is defined as: